alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 ## Check Tor Connectivity

-Wait 30+ seconds and do this:
+Wait 30+ seconds, and then do:

 ```sh
 # PASTE